Earn your graduate degree in Counseling

 - CACREP accreditation for the concentration in Clinical Mental Health

-If you already hold a master’s degree in counseling, consider our post-master’s in counseling program.
+If you already hold a master’s degree in counseling, consider our post-master’s certificate in counseling program.